Selecting Parallel In-domain Sentences for Neural Machine Translation Using Monolingual Texts: Experiments

-\paragraph{Selected data.} We used our method (see Section~\ref{sec:semanticssearch}) and the monolingual in-domain data set, i.e. TED, to extract the most similar subsets of in-domain data~\footnote{Since the data we extract is not specifically compiled as (authentic) in-domain data, but rather automatically generated based on similarities, it is referred to as \emph{pseudo} in-domain data~\cite{zhang-xiong-2018-sentence}.
-In this paper, to distinguish between authentic and pseudo in-domain data, we refer to the latter as selected in-domain data as this reflects the origin of the data.} from out-of-domain data, i.e, WMT.
 In particular, we created six (sub-)corpora based on the sentence ranks determined by the data selection method.
 To create them, (i) we choose one in-domain sentence and compute its similarity score with every single out-of-domain data point, i.e. one-to-many.
 So, for each in-domain sentence, we obtain a score list with the size of out-of-domain data, i.e. 31M. (ii) Afterward, the out-of-domain sentences are descendingly sorted according to the similarity scores achieved in step (i); (iii) We only select first n ($n=6$) out-of-domain sentences from the list generated in step (ii).
 We repeat all aforementioned steps for every single in-domain entry, i.e., 179K.
 This procedure outputs a $179k\times 6$ matrix according to our input data.
 Figure \ref{fig:dataselection} shows one iteration of data selection.

 Table \ref{tab:DSoutput} shows an example of possible outputs for the proposed data selection algorithm given a monolingual in-domain query, where generated sentences were sorted from the highest score (top1) to the lowest one (top6).